 Plebiscite Front faced the biggest shock and tragedy of its history in February 1984.
 News surfaced during the initial days of February that an Indian diplomat Ravindra Mahatre had been kidnapped.
 Next day, the news was that a group called Kashmir Liberation Army claimed the responsibility and demanded the release of Maqbool Bhat and 10 million pounds as ransom.
 A day later, the news was aired that Mahatre had been killed.
 According to the newspapers, the abductors neither waited for an answer by the Indian government nor did they try to negotiate.

 As soon as the news of Mahatre’s murder became public, the Indian government became active immediately.
 Indira Gandhi called an emergency meeting of her cabinet in which some important decisions were made.
 President Zail Singh was asked to reject the Maqbool Ahmad Bhat’s appeal for clemency.
 The writ petition filed by Maqbool Bhat in the Supreme Court regarding legal and constitutional aspects of the case was also dismissed.
 P.P.
-Nayyer form the Interior Ministry of India was sent to Jammu to remove all sorts of legal barriers and to bring black warrant for Maqbool Bhat’s execution and on 11 February, Maqbool Bhat was hanged.
+Nayyer form the Interior Ministry of India was sent to Jammu to remove all sorts of legal barriers and to bring black warrant for Maqbool Bhat’s execution and on the morning of 11 February, this son of mother Kashmir sacrificed his life for the freedom of his motherland.
+Other than Kalima Shahadat, his last words before getting hanged were, “Oh my homeland you will be free for certain, my last salam to you.”

 How did all this happen suddenly?
 Its background should be explained in detail.